OWASP/www-project-developer-guide/draft/09-training-education/01-vulnerable-apps/02-webgoat.md

 The OWASP [WebGoat][webgoat] project is a deliberately insecure web application that can be used to attack common application vulnerabilities in a safe environment.
-It can also be used to exercise application security tools, such as [ZAP][zap], to practice scanning and identifying the various vulnerabilities built into WebGoat.
+It can also be used to exercise application security tools to practice scanning and identifying the various vulnerabilities built into WebGoat.

 WebGoat is a well established OWASP project and achieved Lab Project status many years ago.